-Arctic vs Antarctic cruises… many travelers will ask whether their first polar cruise should be to the Arctic or Antarctica, or even confuse the two.
-While the two regions share some characteristics—for instance they can both be cold—they are quite different overall.
-Here’s a look at what makes each pole unique.
+The North Pole vs the South Pole?
+Polar bears vs penguins?
+Arctic vs Antarctic cruises?
+Many travelers will ask whether their first polar cruise should be to the Arctic or Antarctica, or even confuse the two.
+While the two regions share some characteristics—for instance they can both be cold—these icy landscapes are truly “polar opposites” in many regards.
+Whether you are looking for an Arctic or Antarctic cruise, here’s a look at what makes each pole unique.

 Arctic vs Antarctic Travel Seasons

-One of the most basic differences between Antarctica and the Arctic cruises is the travel season.
+One of the most basic differences between an Antarctica cruise and an Arctic cruise is the travel season.
 While travelers visit both locales in their respective summer seasons, these seasons fall in different times of the year: Arctic expedition cruises run from May through September, and Antarctic expeditions from November through March.
-See our Antarctica Cruise Guide and Arctic Cruise Guide for more information on seasonal variations and when to go.
+See our Arctic cruises and best time to visit Antarctica pages for more information on seasonal variations and when to go.

 Antarctica vs Arctic Climate

-In the battle for extremes, Antarctica takes the win here.
-It holds the coldest temperature record at -129F, and winds in the winter here can reach up to 200 miles per hour.
+In the battle for extremes between the Arctic versus Antarctica, the latter takes the win here.
+Antarctica holds the coldest temperature record at -129F, and winds in the winter here can reach up to 200 miles per hour.
 Thankfully, our Antarctic travelers will never experience such extreme weather as expedition cruising takes place in the summer months when temps average 20-50F.
 Temperatures are similar in the Arctic summer, and both Antarctica and the Arctic offer loads of sunlight, up to 24 hours a day, in their summer seasons.